deeplearning4j/deeplearning4j/gettingstarted.md

 If you're still unable to load Jcublas, you will need to add the parameter -D to your code (it's a JVM argument); i.e. java -cp "lib/*" <= <SOME DIRECTORY WRITABLE BY USER> -D <OTHER ARGS>

+If you're using IntelliJ as your IDE, this should be taken care of already.

 ### <a name="osx">OSX</a>

-* Jblas is already installed on OSX. :)
+* Jblas is already installed on OSX.

 ### <a name="windows">Windows</a>